 In some situations, vending machine providers need to limit the network access for vending machines based on their geographic location.
-The providers do NOT want the vending machine user to move the machine from the specified area to other locations (potentially for better sales), so that the providers can control the geographic distribution of their vending machines and make decisions based on data statistics and analysis (e.g. which are the best selling areas?
+The providers do NOT want the vending machine user to move the machine from the specified area to other locations (potentially for better sales), so that the providers can control the geographic distribution of their vending machines and make decisions based on data statistics and analysis (e.g. which are the best-selling areas?
 How many products are sold in specified areas during specified time? (and so on).

+11.1.2 Source

+Not applicable